syncfusion-content/ej2-react-docs/ej2-react/grid/getting-started.md

 ### Option 2: Add CSS references from component packages

-After installing the Data Grid package, the required CSS files are available in the corresponding Syncfusion packages under the **node_modules/@syncfusion** directory.
+After installing the DataGrid package, the required CSS files are available in the corresponding Syncfusion packages under the **node_modules/@syncfusion** directory.
 Add the following CSS references to the **src/App.css** file:

 ```css
 @import '../node_modules/@syncfusion/ej2-base/styles/material3.css';